 In Northern Ireland, health and social care services are integrated.
-The Regulation and Quality Improvement Authority registers and inspects a wide range of services delivered by health and social care bodies and independent sector providers.
 The Northern Ireland Social Care Council regulates all social care assistants, including care assistants working in nursing homes.
 Visit the Northern Ireland Social Care Council website for more information.

 In Northern Ireland, the RCN continues to lobby in favour of HCAs being appropriately regulated, alongside their registered nurse colleagues, by the Nursing and Midwifery Council.
 We oppose the regulation of HCAs by the Northern Ireland Social Care Council.

 NHS Education for Scotland has developed thehealth care support workers toolkit.
 This includes the Scottish government's mandatory induction standards for health care support workers, a code of conduct for support workers and a code of practice for employers in Scotland.